department-of-veterans-affairs/va.gov-team/teams/vsa/delivery/agile-ceremonies-overview.md

-Sprint Planning:
+## Sprint Planning:

 Time boxed Scrum ceremony that allows the Team to discuss and commit to the Sprint Backlog:
 Attended by the Product Team, Scrum Master, DSVA Lead, and the VA Product Owner

 Prior to Sprint Planning
-User Stories should be estimated using Story Points Capacity Planning (explained below) should be done DSVA lead or Product Owner describes the highest priority User Stories and their business value Team gets final clarification on User Stories and pulls them from the Backlog column into the Current Sprint Column as well as assigning them to the Sprint Milestone
+* User Stories should be estimated using Story Points
+* Capacity Planning (explained below) should be done
+* DSVA lead or Product Owner describes the highest priority User Stories and their business value
+* Team gets final clarification on User Stories and pulls them from the Backlog column into the Current Sprint Column as well as assigning them to the Sprint Milestone
-Tasks are created and estimated
+* Tasks are created and estimated
-Scrum Master ensures Team is not over or under committed Team commits to completing the now defined Sprint Backlog
+* Scrum Master (PM) ensures Team is not over or under committed
+* Team commits to completing the now defined Sprint Backlog

 *The output of a Sprint Planning meeting is a Team accepted Sprint Backlog*

 Capacity Planning:
-An activity held in preparation for Sprint Planning to:
+* An activity held in preparation for Sprint Planning to:
-Determine max amount of hours each Team member has available to complete work within a Sprint Ensure the Team does not take on more work than is reasonable Determine a realistic work schedule for the Team Account for external commitments, such as out-of-office time and outside projects Input provided by the Team
+* Determine max amount of hours each Team member has available to complete work within a Sprint
+* Ensure the Team does not take on more work than is reasonable
+* Determine a realistic work schedule for the Team
+* Account for external commitments, such as out-of-office time and outside projects
+* Input provided by the Team

-Backlog Grooming:
+## Backlog Grooming:

-Meetings where the Product Owner and Scrum Master groom the backlog, along with available members of the Product Team Grooming may include the following:
+* Meetings where the Product Owner and Scrum Master groom the backlog, along with available members of the Product Team
+* Grooming may include the following:
-Adding items
+  * Adding items
-Removing Items
+  * Removing Items
-Changing Priority
+  * Changing Priority
-Changing Acceptance Criteria
+  * Changing Acceptance Criteria
-These meetings occur throughout the project within a sprint
+* These meetings occur throughout the project within a sprint

 *The output of a Backlog Grooming meeting is a Prioritized Backlog for work in future Sprints.*